turingschool/curriculum/source/environment/heroku.markdown

     git push heroku my_topic_branch:my_topic_branch

 This will create a new "remote" branch in your `heroku` repository.
-The `my_topic_branch:my_topic_branch` bit means "push my local branch named 'the-branch-name -_before_-the-colon' and name it 'the-branch-name-_after_-the-colon>'".
+The `my_topic_branch:my_topic_branch` bit means "push my local branch named 'the-branch-name -_before_-the-colon' and name it 'the-branch-name-_after_-the-colon'".
 Most often when you push remote branches those two names will be identical.

 Importantly, only the `master` branch on your `heroku` remote triggers deployment.
 All other branches are essentially ignored by Heroku.